Skip to content

 There are a total of 46 piles that form the foundations of the new bridge.
 Because of the variable ground conditions, the depth of the piles range between 30 and 90 metres below the river.

-Will the old Bridgewater Bridge be removed?
+Why is the old Bridgewater Bridge being removed?

 The old Bridgewater Bridge was built in 1946 and is the fourth bridge at the crossing point between Bridgewater and Granton.